-This details the impact that our senior school pupil premium activity had on pupils in the 2021 to 2022 academic year.
-GCSE examinations were taken for the first time since the lifting of Covid-19 restrictions.
-Pupils nationally were given some indication of topics which would be examined as a transition measure.
-In summary the performance of disadvantaged pupils was below that achieved in 2019 and previous years, demonstrating the disproportionate impact that the pandemic had on this group.
-Comparisons are made with the most recently published DfE data (2019).
+This details the impact that our senior school pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This was the first year that there were no adjustments to GCSE examinations since the lifting of Covid-19 restrictions and grade boundaries were brought back in line with those in 2019.

+In summary the performance of disadvantaged pupils has started to recover with Attainment 8 (46.17) being higher than that achieved in 2022 (when covid related adjustments were made) and slightly higher than in 2019.
+Comparisons are made with the most recently published DfE national data (2019).

-Disadvantaged pupils at BGGS, on average, attained a lower total A8 score (41.71) than other girls, nationally (53) meaning that the target A8 score of 55 is not yet achieved.
+However, disadvantaged pupils at BGGS, on average, attained a lower total A8 score than other girls, nationally (53) meaning that the target A8 score of 55 is not yet achieved.

-The Progress 8 score for disadvantaged pupils was -0.13 which is lower than that of other girls nationally which stands at 0.38.
-An additional target has been set to improve this as a result.
+The Progress 8 score for disadvantaged pupils was 0.13 which is higher than 2022 (when progress was negative) but lower than that achieved in 2019 and by other girls nationally which stands at 0.38.
+The school has met its target to improve progress for this group, but there is more to do in order for the co-hort's performance to return to pre-pandemic levels.

-41.9% of disadvantaged pupils were entered for the Ebacc in comparison to 50.8% of other girls, nationally.
-Although the target is not yet achieved, the proportion entered is higher than the previous year and changes have been made to the options process which should mean that the target of 48% will be met by the end of the strategy period.
+35% of disadvantaged pupils were entered for the Ebacc in comparison to 50.8% of other girls, nationally.
+Although the target is not yet achieved, changes have been made to the options process which has resulted in 54.1% of the 2024 disadvantaged cohort being entered which means that the target of 48% will be met by the end of the period covered by this strategy.

-In Key Stage 3, reading levels for disadvantaged pupils were slightly below those of other pupils in the school; On average pupils in both groups are meeting age related expectations.
+In Key Stage 3, reading levels for disadvantaged pupils were slightly below (scaled score 99,13) those of other pupils in the school (scaled score 102.89); Pupils in both groups are broadly meeting age related expectations.

-In June 2022, 93% of disadvantaged pupils passed the Phonics Screening Check which evidences that challenge number 4 has started to be address with the purchase and implementation of a DFE validated Phonics Scheme along with focused CPD which has resulted in positive impact on disadvantaged pupils (2 years ago the number of disadvantaged pupils passing the PSC was 44%).
+In June 2023, 91% of disadvantaged pupils passed the Phonics Screening Check which evidences that challenge number 4 has been addressed with the purchase and implementation of a DFE validated Phonics Scheme along with focused CPD which has resulted in positive impact on disadvantaged pupils.
+In 2022, 93% of disadvantaged pupils passed the PSC.
+In June 2023, 94% of disadvataged pupils had achieved the expected standard which is 2% above national.
+(3 years ago the number of disadvantaged pupils passing the PSC was 44%).